Paris Romantic Getaway Itinerary

-Romantic 4 Days in Paris is a public Rondinello plan for Paris.
-This page keeps the same search intent while grounding the itinerary in a real trip structure instead of generic filler.
+Romantic 4 Days in Paris is a real public Rondinello plan for couples in Paris.
+Use it as a day-by-day starting point with concrete stops, pacing, and planning context instead of generic filler.

 Based on a real public Rondinello itinerary, then rewritten for this exact search intent.